Minimum wage workers typically aren’t middle-aged.

 The minimum wage will increase by more than 30 per cent in less than a year-and-a-half.

 Ontario plans to hike the minimum wage to $15 per hour.

-For every 10 per cent increase in the minimum wage, youth employment drops by three to six per cent.
+A 10 per cent increase in the minimum wage leads to, on average, a three to six per cent decline in youth employment.